MITLibraries/carbon/README.md

    end

-   mit-dwrhs -->|Fetch query results | rec-generator rec-generator-->|Yielding records one at a time, <br> transform record into normalized XML strings <br> and write to a file| buffered-writer buffered-writer -->|Stream contents from file to another read end of pipe| buffered-reader buffered-reader -->|Stream contents from read end of pipe to an XML file on FTP server|xml-file
+   mit-dwrhs -->|Fetch query results | rec-generator rec-generator-->|Yielding records one at a time, <br> transform record into normalized XML strings <br> and pass to write buffer| piped buffered-writer -.->|Pipe contents to read buffer| buffered-reader buffered-reader -->|Read buffer acts as data feed for an XML file on FTP server <br>| ftps-client ftps-client -->|Stream contents from read buffer to an XML file on FTP server|xml-file
 ```